mantazzo/F1TV-HUD-Reworked/README.md

 ## Installation

 1. **Install Bun or Node.js on Windows.**
-   At the moment, I currently recommend using [Bun](https://bun.sh/) Framework as it is more performative with virtually no differences to the classic Node.js.
+   At the moment, I currently recommend using [Bun](https://bun.sh/) Framework as it is considered to be more performative with virtually no differences to the classic Node.js.
    Setting it up on Windows systems is also easy - just run `irm bun.sh/install.ps1 | iex` in Powershell or Terminal and wait a little for it to install.

    If you prefer to use the classic Node.js framework, I would recommend using tools like [Nodist](https://github.com/nodists/nodist) or [NVM for Windows](https://github.com/coreybutler/nvm-windows) for easier version management.
    I used the latest LTS version (v22.19.0 at the time of writing) when setting up, but most recent versions should work.

 2. **Clone the repository or download the latest version.**
-   You can clone with `git clone https://github.com/mantazzo/F1TV-HUD-Reworked.git` or download the ZIP file [here](https://github.com/mantazzo/F1TV-HUD-Reworked/archive/refs/heads/main.zip).
+   You can clone with `git clone https://github.com/mantazzo/F1TV-HUD-Reworked.git` or download the ZIP file [by clicking on the text here](https://github.com/mantazzo/F1TV-HUD-Reworked/archive/refs/heads/main.zip).

-3. **Extract the files** to any location on your computer.
+3. **Extract the files** to any location on your computer (if you have downloaded the ZIP file).

 4. **Navigate to the main folder.**
    You should see `index.js`, `package.json`, and folders like `views/`, `public/`, and `images/`.